learning-zone/nodejs-basics/README.md

 **5. Database Integration:**

 As a minimal framework, Express does not consider database integration as a required aspect within its package, thus it leans toward no specific database usage whatsoever.
-While adopting a particular data storage technology, be it MySQL, MongoDB, PostgreSQL, Redis, ElasticSearch or something else, it’s just a matter of installing the particular npm package as database driver.
+While adopting a particular data storage technology, be it MySQL, MongoDB, PostgreSQL, Redis, ElasticSearch or something else, it\'s just a matter of installing the particular npm package as database driver.
 These third party database drivers do not conform to unified syntax when doing CRUD instructions, which makes switching databases a big hassle and error prone.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>